KRVPerera/IOT-mini-project-1/README.md

 - Then run `all.sh`
     - This builds the sensor code with new ip address
     - Star the border router (already built)

+- After building one time you can run
+    `start.sh`